pierr/f-input/README.md

 ## Methods

+If the component exposes methods in order to be able to interact with it.

 Method         | Parameters   | Returns      | Description
 ---            | ---          | ---          | ---
 `validate()`   | None.        | *boolean*    | Validate the input content depending on its metadata.

 ## Events

+Which events are triggered by the user.

 Event         | Description
 ---           | ---